 Perhaps most importantly, the proposed Act obscures the real planning process and the role of local involvement.
 These matters will be established largely by provincial policies and may not be debated when the Legislature considers this Bill.
 Nor does the mineral aggregate policy for southern Ontario proposed by the Ministry of Natural Resources give any assistance.
 It states merely that the Ministry will try to ensure an adequate supply of aggregate to meet future demands by "working with municipalities to identify, manage, conserve, and provide guidelines for the use of aggregates".
-To know how this policy will be implemented it is necessary to look behind it to the Working Party Report, upon which the proposed Aggregates Act is based.
+To know how this policy will be implemented it is necessary to look behind it to the Working Party Report, upon which the proposed statute, The Aggregates Act is based.
 While the Working Party paid lip service to local participation, it appears that the provincial government will identify sand and gravel deposits and force each municipality to accept its "fair share" of pits and quarries by refusing to approve official plans that do not designate these areas as "extractive".
-If this fails, the Minister of Natural Resources would have the power to order that a municipal official plan or by-law be amended to allow for aggregate extraction in municipalities which "refuse to accept responsibility for a reasonable output of aggregate".
-Public participation would be curtailed so that the licencing process could be"streamlined" to reduce the cost of entry into the industry.
-Hearings now available under The Pkanning Act could not be utilized nor would the Environmental Assessment Act apply to pits and quarries.
+If this fails, the Minister of Natural Resources would have the power to order

+6 Proposed Policies: Coordinated Program Strategy for the Ministry of Natural Resources in Southern Ontario, April 1979. that a municipal official plan or bylaw be amended to allow for aggregate extraction in municipalities which "refuse to accept responsibility for a reasonable output of aggregate"."
+Public participation would be curtailed so that the licencing process could be "streamlined" to reduce the cost of entry into the industry.8 Hearings now available under The Planning Act could not be utilized nor would The Environmental Assessment Act apply to pits and quarries.
 The "local involvement" contemplated by the Working Party appears to be tokenism, effectively limited in most cases to deciding the order in which extractive areas would be developed.
 The Minister of Natural Resources continues to have the final say over whether a licence will be issued, and in many cases whether a public hearing will be held by the Ontario Municipal Board before licensing.
 In fact, the proposed Act increases the Minister's power to refuse a hearing.
-Under the Pits and Quarries Control Act, any person "directly affected" could require a hearing.
+Under The Pits and Quarries Control Act, any person "directly affected" could require a hearing.
 Whether someone was directly affected could be determined by the courts if the Minister ruled he was not.
 Now, only those who in the Minister's opinion are substantially affected can require a hearing.
 If the Minister decides an adjoining landowner (who, incidentally, has no right to notice of a licencing application) does not have a substantial interest in having a hearing before the licence is issued, his opinion would seldom be subject to any review.

-The Working Party recommended that the Environmental Assessment Act not apply to pits and quarries because it believed the new legislation it recommended would contain equivalent environmental requirements.
+The Working Party recommended that The Environmental Assessment Act not apply to pits and guarries because it believed the new legislation it recommended would contain equivalent environmental requirements.
 In fact, the Minister's duty to consider environmental impacts has been expunged from the new Act.
 Under the existing Act the Minister has a duty to take into account the preservation of the character of the environment and the availability of natural environment for the enjoyment of the public.
 The only reference to environment in the proposed Act is a requirement that the applicant describe any significant natural features in his site plan.
-The Minister has no obligation to protect these significant areas or, indeed, even to have regard to the site plan before issuing a licence.
-Nor does the Act require that topsoil be preserved, as recommended by the Working Party.